intelligent-growth-solutions/flexibility-fertilisers/README.md

     - System receives update about the flight change
     - User is informed of change through UI
     - Change is propagated to data analytics

 ## Container Diagram
 ![image](https://github.com/intelligent-growth-solutions/flexibility-fertilisers/assets/1071238/2c509755-ec2b-415f-b75b-de8bc64a4963)

+This diagram shows the interactions of the various parts of the RoadWarrior system at a very high level.
+It indicates the flow through the RoadWarrior application rather than define the individual containers which are specified in narrower diagrams below.